 Fact: Vaccines prevent many diseases that used to make people very sick.
 Now that people are being vaccinated for those diseases, they’re not common anymore.
 One example is measles.
 It used to be a serious respiratory illness that affected children.
-But once the vaccine was developed and people got immunized, it’s almost completely eliminated.
+But once the vaccine was developed and people were immunized, it’s almost completely eliminated.

 A vaccine helps your body build immunity to a particular disease.
 Immunity means you’re protected from getting the disease.
 In order for them to work properly, vaccines need to be given at certain times.
 That’s because some vaccines take a few weeks or months to create immunity in your body.
 Therefore, you and your children should get all vaccines per the schedule provided by your doctor.

 Myth: Vaccines aren’t safe.

 Fact: The safety of vaccines is important, from beginning to end.
 When a vaccine is developed, it goes through a strict and detailed process overseen by the U.S. Food & Drug Administration (FDA).
 The FDA must prove the vaccine is safe before it can be given to people.

 Vaccines go through many testing phases before they’re given to people.
 This includes testing on thousands of people and careful analysis of the test data by scientists.
 Once the FDA decides a vaccine is safe for people, the Centers for Disease Control and Prevention (CDC) joins the FDA in continuing to monitor the vaccine as it’s given to people.
 They watch for many things, including how well it works and what side effects happen.

 In addition to watching vaccines, the CDC and FDA monitor the facilities where the vaccines are made.
 They do this to make sure the vaccines are being produced safely.
 The two groups also check each batch of vaccines before they’re distributed to the public to make sure they’re safe.